 Investors considering any of these products as a way to tap into this market should do their homework, as there are some aspects to the combination of ETPs and MLPs that are somewhat confusing.
 Specifically, the structure used can end up having a big impact on the tax treatment of returns, meaning that the choice between ETF and ETN is in this instance a particularly important one.
 The details can be overwhelming, so here’s a high level summary: Registered Investment Companies can have more than 25% of their portfolio in MLPs, so MLP ETFs are forced to make a C-corp election.
 The result is that products such as AMLP and MLPA accrue a deferred tax liability as the component securities appreciate, which can eat into returns over the long run.
 ETNs such as MLPI don’t face that issue, though distributions made by MLP ETNs might be taxed at a higher rate than distributions from similar ETFs.

 Bottom Line: When it comes to MLPs, ETFs may not give you the desired exposure.

-There has been a great deal of confusion in recent years over leveraged ETPs, with many investors failing to grasp the nuances of these products and the potential pitfalls associated with casual use.
+There was a great deal of confusion from 2009 to 2012 over leveraged ETPs, with many investors failing to grasp the nuances of these products and the potential pitfalls associated with casual use.
 Another misconception about leveraged ETFs is that there is only one type.
 In reality there are three very different types of leveraged ETPs based on the frequency of reset, which has a huge impact on the risk/return profile: